Country Thunder

-Country Thunder is a music festival company that hosts several concerts in North America each year.
-They have operated festivals in Arizona since 1993, in Wisconsin since 1996, in Saskatchewan since 2005, in Alberta since 2016, and in Florida since 2019.
+Country Thunder Music Festivals is a music festival company that hosts several concerts in North America each year branded either as Country Thunder (country music) or Rockin' Thunder (rock music).
+They have operated festivals in Arizona since 1993, in Wisconsin since 1996, in Saskatchewan since 2005, in Alberta since 2016, in Florida since 2019, and in Manitoba in 2025.
 Each festival offers entertainment on multiple stages.
 The main stage hosts national acts, with talent playing throughout the day.
 The side stage gives local artists opportunities to perform.

 Florence, Arizona

-Country Thunder Arizona is held on the Canyon Moon Ranch in Florence, Arizona.
+Country Thunder Arizona is held on the Canyon Moon Ranch (now AZ Talio Ranch) in Florence, Arizona.
 The festival runs Thursday through Sunday, typically during the first week of April.
 Fans can purchase a single day pass or a weekend pass that allows them access to the festival for the entire weekend.
 The festival also offers reserved seating.

 Headliners in previous years have included Morgan Wallen, Eric Church, Chris Young, Dierks Bentley, Blake Shelton, Thomas Rhett, Jason Aldean, Luke Bryan, Toby Keith, and Cole Swindell.

 Twin Lakes, Wisconsin

-Country Thunder Wisconsin is held in Twin Lakes, Wisconsin.
+Country Thunder Wisconsin is held in Twin Lakes, Wisconsin at Shadow Hill Ranch.
 The event was awarded the "Festival of the Year" Academy of Country Music Award in 2015.

 The festival is typically run from Thursday through Sunday during the third weekend of July.
 In the past, performers like Luke Bryan, Sam Hunt, Toby Keith, and Dierks Bentley have appeared.